ffd8/P5LIVE/README.md

 - Sketches Menu:
   NEW, new sketch.
-  IMPORT, select JSON file from export (all or single sketch).
+  IMPORT, select JSON files from export (all or single sketches).
-  EXPORT, download entire sketch list as JSON for import.
+  EXPORT, download entire sketches list as JSON for import.
   CLEAR, erase entire sketches list.

 - Sketches List:
   Load, click on sketch name.
   Rename, click 'id' and type new name.
-  Export, click '↓' to download JSON file for import.
+  Export, click '↓' to download sketch as JSON file.
-  Remove, click 'x' and comfirm removal.
+  Remove, click 'x' and confirm removal.
   Sort, click and drag to desired order.

 - Settings: